amodotomi/man-api/README.md

 # man-api

-man-api is an CRUD REST API made with Go
+- man-api is a CRUD REST API made with Go
-You can use whatever you wanna.
-It's very flexible CRUD REST API.
+- can be used whatever you want
+- very flexible CRUD REST API

 ## Installation